Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: Phenomenological analysis

 \section{Phenomenological analysis}

 The previous section detailed the origins of Dirac neutrino mass, explaining its smallness through a vector-like lepton mediated seesaw mechanism.
-This section focuses on the phenomenological consequences, encompassing concrete realizations of neutrino masses, mixing, leptonic CP violation, and the explanation of dark matter.
+This section focuses on the phenomenological consequences, encompassing concrete realizations of neutrino masses, mixing, leptonic CP violation, and the explanation of DM.